prernalele/countries-api-main/README.md

 # Where in the world

 This is a frontend mentor challenge.
 The challenge is to use the API to display all the countries information.
-There are two modes, light and dark.
-There is also https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca
+Here is the link to the challenge https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca

 ## Requirements